robtweed/global_storage/Global_Storage.md

 The point is that there is no hard and fast set of rules that are imposed on you: it's up to you how many subscripts you define and what they mean throughout the hierarchical tree of Nodes you create within a specific Global.

+# Global Storage is Actually Just Like JSON

-If this is a little confusing, then consider how this compares with a JSON structure.
+If what is described above is a little confusing, then consider how this compares with a JSON structure.
 JSON also defines a free-form, schema-free hiearchy.
 Indeed we could visualise our Global Storage shown above as a corresponding JSON structure instead:

         {